What Size Sewing Machine Needle Should you Use for Cotton?

-Having a working knowledge of needle sizes in general will help you decide which needle to use.
-Since cotton is a versatile fabric that can be mixed and somewhat varies from a light to a medium-weight, it’s best to use your judgment.
-Sticking within the range of 60-80 provides the absolute best results, though.
-The Brother CS6000i is a great sewing machine to use with cotton.
+Having a working knowledge of needle sizes, in general, will help you decide which needle to use.
+Since cotton is a versatile fabric that can be mixed and somewhat varies from a light to a medium-weight, it’s best to use your judgement.
+Sticking within the range of 60-80 provides the absolute best results.

 Why These Sizes?

 These needle sizes are perfect for cotton since they are small enough to pierce the material without causing runs or bunching.
 If you notice that the material starts to gather or snag, this is a sign that the needle you’re using is too big for the cotton.

 These smaller sizes of needles are called “sharp” needles.
 This means, literally, that they have sharper points than most other needles.
 The larger needles have more rounded tips that allow them to move more strongly through thicker materials without breaking.